triestpa/Police-Analysis-Python/README.md

 #### 4.7 - Even more data visualizations

 I highly recommend that you visit the [Standford Open Policing Project results page](https://openpolicing.stanford.edu/findings/) for more visualizations of this data.
-Here you can easily browse the search outcome results for all available states, and explore additional analysis that the researchers have performed such as stop rate by race (using county population demographics data) as well as the effects of recreational marijuana legalization on search rates.
+Here you can browse the search outcome results for all available states, and explore additional analysis that the researchers have performed such as stop rate by race (using county population demographics data) as well as the effects of recreational marijuana legalization on search rates.

 ## 5 - What next?